Ibukun16/AirBnB_clone/README.md

 ```
 git clone https://github.com/aysuarex/AirBnB_clone.git
 ```
-change to the `AirBnb` directory and run the command:
+change to the `AirBnB` directory and run the command:

  ```
  ./console.py